belgattitude/soluble-japha/doc/install_server.md

 Once checked, jump to the [Getting started and how to connect section](./bridge_connection.md).

 !!! danger
-    For obvious security reasons, the Javabridge server cannot be exposed on a public network.
+    For security reasons, the Javabridge server cannot be exposed on a public network.
 It must be limited to interactions on the same host/network and should be executed with the same user as the php client (not root).
     Bind Tomcat to localhost or setup a firewall where applicable.